A simple list of all categories in the 31st Quill Awards is available here.

 This award is open to all media.
 Columnists and broadcast commentators must have been published or broadcast at least 10 times during the year to be eligible.
 Bloggers are required to have been wholly or mainly responsible for maintaining a blog site for a substantial part of the year.

-The award judges will consider originality, quality of writing, impact, contribution to change, audience response and the writer or broadcaster’s initiative in identifying issues and raising public awareness.
+Judges will consider originality, quality of writing, impact, contribution to change, audience response and the writer or broadcaster’s initiative in identifying issues and raising public awareness.
 In the case of bloggers, use of the medium and the level and quality of interaction with website users, where relevant, will also be considered.

-Entrants may submit a maximum of three columns, blogs or broadcast commentaries.
-They should identify one piece of work as the primary part of the entry.
+[Entrants may submit a maximum of three columns, blogs or broadcast commentaries.
+They should identify one piece of work as the primary part of the entry.]

 Enter now